 10. Invest some of your money to start to close the wealth gap.

-11. Binge-watch the new season of Jessica Jones (March 8).
+11. Binge-watch the new season of Firefly Lane (available on Netflix).

 12. Watch Queen of Katwe (available on Netflix), a movie about a girl chess prodigy growing up in Katwe starring Lupita Nyong’o and David Oyelowo.

 13. Watch A League of Their Own (available on Amazon), a fictionalized movie inspired by the real first female professional baseball league.